safe2choose

 Ending a pregnancy can be challenging both physically and emotionally.
 Therefore, there are a few things you should consider before taking the abortion pill:

-- Have tools available to help manage your symptoms.
+• Have tools available to help manage your symptoms.
 As aforementioned, medication abortion can lead to discomfort.
-Taking medication such as a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, or Tylenol can help manage pain symptoms.
-Do not take aspirin, however, as it can make bleeding worse.
+Taking medication such as a nonsteroidal anti-inflammatory drug (NSAID), e.g. Ibuprofen, or Tylenol can help manage pain symptoms.
+Do not take Aspirin as it can make bleeding worse.
 You can take a pain reliever around 30 minutes prior to taking misoprostol, the second abortion medication.
 A heating pad can also provide relief.
-You should also have a supply of maxi pads available to you, as you will likely experience heavy bleeding.
+You should also have a supply of regular pads available to you, as you will likely experience heavy bleeding.

 What happens during a medication abortion?

-After taking mifepristone, when will the bleeding start?
+After taking Mifepristone and Misoprostol, when will the bleeding start?

-Most individuals start experiencing bleeding one to four hours after taking misoprostol.
-Bleeding resembles a very heavy and crampy period, as the process works similarly to a miscarriage.
-You may see large blood clots or tissue clumps up to the size of a lemon.
+After taking Mifepristone, most individuals do not have symptoms, though some can experience light bleeding.
+In general, strong cramping and bleeding starts within about 4-6 hours after taking misoprostol.
+But, it can start as soon as 30 minutes after taking misoprostol, but it might take up to 24 hours to begin.
+Bleeding resembles a very heavy and crampy period.
+You may see large blood clots or tissue clumps, which can be different sizes depending on how far along the pregnancy was.
+After 10 weeks, you might see or feel a recognizable embryo or fetus when it passes.
 Your body usually finishes expelling the pregnancy tissue after four to five hours, but it may last longer.
-Bleeding should typically slow down after the pregnancy tissue is out, but it may continue longer.
-If you do not experience bleeding within 24 hours of taking misoprostol, the second medication, contact your healthcare provider.
+Bleeding should typically slow down after the pregnancy tissue is out, but it can last for several days.
+If you do not experience bleeding within 24 hours of taking Misoprostol, contact your healthcare provider or our counseling team

-In the weeks following the abortion, it is normal to continue to have some bleeding and spotting.
+In the weeks following the abortion, it is normal to continue to have some bleeding and spotting, even until your next menstrual period, usually happening within 4-6 weeks.
 You can manage the bleeding with a pad, tampon, or menstrual cup.
 Using pads, however, can help you track how much you are bleeding6.

 How does a medication abortion feel?